 A comprehensive introduction to the field of interior design.
-Students learn the principles to create aesthetically pleasing and functional interiors for residential or commercial spaces.
-Topics include design principles, color theory, materials use, fabric and furniture selection, space planning, and historical periods that continue to influence interior design today.
+Students learn the essential principles to create aesthetically pleasing and functional interiors for residential or commercial spaces.
+Topics include fundamental design principles, basic color theory, appropriate use of materials, fabric and furniture selection, space planning, and historical periods that continue to influence the field of interior design today.
+Course focuses on the elements of design, exploring the overall concepts that go into creating a design.

-Reg# 25202: \$395 Non-credit Reg# 25203: \$430 Certificate Credit Reg# 25204: \$1250 College Credit (1.0)
+Reg# 25204: \$395 Non-credit Reg# 25205: \$430 Certificate Credit Reg# 25206: \$1250 College Credit (1.0)